googlegenomics/readthedocs/README.md

 #### Data Visualization Application Samples

 * [api-client-javascript](https://github.com/googlegenomics/api-client-javascript)
-A simple web application that demonstrates how javascript can be used to fetch data from the Genomics APIs.
+A simple web application that demonstrates how javascript can be used to fetch data from the Google Genomics APIs.

 * [api-client-android](https://github.com/googlegenomics/api-client-android)
 A sample Android app that calls the Google Genomics API.

 * [api-client-python](https://github.com/googlegenomics/api-client-python)
-Google AppEngine implelmentation of a simple genome browser that pulls data from the API in Python.
+Google AppEngine implelmentation of a simple genome browser that pulls data from the Google Genomics API.

 * [api-client-r](https://github.com/googlegenomics/api-client-r)
 An R package for Google Genomics API queries.